Four Effective Ways To Kill Bed Bugs In Pillows

 Keith's Pro Tips

 "Bed bugs don't just infest pillows.
-If you find them in your pillowcases, the chances are high that they are hiding in a lot more places.
-Don't just focus in on your bed or bedroom but conduct a full home bed bug treatment to eliminate bed bugs entirely."
+If you find them in your pillowcases, the chances are high that they are hiding in many more places.
+Don't just focus on your bed or bedroom; conduct a full home bed bug treatment to eliminate bed bugs."

 Four Effective Ways To Kill Bed Bugs In Pillows

-This page is an expert guide on getting rid of bed bugs from infesting pillows in your home using the products and methods suggested by our experienced pest control specialists.
-Follow this guide and use the recommended products and we guarantee you will be successful in eliminating bed bugs.
+This page is an expert guide on removing bed bugs from infesting pillows in your home using the products and methods our experienced pest control specialists suggested.
+Follow this guide and use the recommended products; we guarantee you will successfully eliminate bed bugs.

 While you may be convinced you have bed bugs, proving it by finding a live bed bug can be tough.
-Bed bugs are small wingless parasites that are very skilled in finding places to hide in your bed.
-Before you can take a good look, you will find these little devils crawling right underneath your pillow.
+Bed bugs are small wingless parasites skilled in finding places to hide in your bed.
+Before you can look, you will find these little devils crawling right underneath your pillow.

-As soon as you examine your pillow and find nothing, you may conclude that they have disappeared.
+As soon as you examine your pillow and find nothing, you may conclude they have disappeared.
 However, that is not the case.
 Bed bugs don’t just disappear; they hide.
-Many times, they are hiding inside your pillow cover or have moved over to your mattress or box spring.
+They often hide inside your pillow cover or move to your mattress or box spring.

-Wherever they may be, one thing is for certain: you will need to carry out a bed bug control program and do so quickly before the population grows out of control.
+Wherever they may be, one thing is certain: you must carry out a bed bug control program and do so quickly before the population grows out of control.

 What do Bed Bugs Look Like

-Bed bugs are tiny blood-sucking insects that range between a 1/4th to a 1/3rd of an inch long in length, oval-shaped, flat and brown.
-After having a blood meal they become elongated and swollen and are more of a reddish tone.
+Bed bugs are tiny, blood-sucking insects ranging between a 1/4 to a 1/3 of an inch long, oval-shaped, flat, and brown.
+After having a blood meal, they become elongated and swollen and have more of a reddish tone.
 Bed bugs range from a pinhead size up to an apple seed size.

-Bed bugs also have a distinct smell that they produce that is a somewhat sweet but musty odor.
+Bed bugs also produce a distinct smell that is somewhat sweet but musty.

-Bed bugs are usually felt before they are ever seen since they bite people in their sleep and go into hiding when people wake up itchy.
+Bed bugs are usually felt before they are seen since they bite people in their sleep and hide when they wake up itchy.

 Where Do Bed Bugs Hide

 Although bed bugs are not microscopic insects, seeing them becomes difficult due to their hiding ability and knack for operating in the dark.
-However, there are signs that can clearly tell you if your bedroom has been infested by bed bugs.
+However, some signs can tell you if bed bugs have infested your bedroom.
 Here are the most obvious indicators of bed bug presence on your pillows and bedding:

 Despite the name, bed bugs don't just hide in pillows and bedding.
 Bed bugs will hide in any tight space, so check every crack and crevice in the room.
 Start with the mattress, checking underneath tufts and folds.
 Look for any blood stains, droppings, or smears on your bedding, blankets, pillows, and mattress.

-When inspecting your bed frame, check any joints and gaps bed bugs can hide in.
-Lift up any removable slats, and check the crevices between the actual bed and the frame, including the headboard.
+When inspecting your bed frame, check for joints and gaps where bed bugs can hide.
+Lift up any removable slats and check the crevices between the bed and the frame, including the headboard.

 After inspecting your bed and its frame, look in the secondary locations for bed bugs.
-Look behind picture frames, underneath and inside electronics like clocks, radios and TVs, behind and inside dressers and drawers, underneath chairs and other furniture, behind electrical plates, among curtains and along the curtain rod, along or under baseboards, and even around door frames.
-If there are any other tight spaces you feel a bed bug could get into, such as bookshelves, inspect them for activity.
+Look behind picture frames, underneath and inside electronics like clocks, radios, and TVs, behind and inside dressers and drawers, underneath chairs and other furniture, behind electrical plates, among curtains and along the curtain rod, along or under baseboards, and even around door frames.
+Inspect any other tight spaces you feel a bed bug could get into, such as bookshelves, for activity.

 How to Get Rid of Bed Bugs

-If you have confirmed bed bugs are infesting your bed and pillows, you will need to implement a treatment program to get rid of the population.
-We recommend going with a multi-pronged approach to getting rid of bed bugs rather than using one treatment option for best results.
+If you have confirmed that bed bugs are infesting your bed and pillows, you will need to implement a treatment program to eliminate the population.
+For best results, we recommend taking a multi-pronged approach rather than using one treatment option.

 Step 1: Wash Your Bedding